RITUait/SelfSovereignIdentity/Primer.md

 This is not a primer on how blockchain works, so you can read more on that topic here: <https://github.com/ethereum/wiki/wiki/Ethereum-White-Paper>

 Coming back to the part where we simply accepted the shocking fact that blockchain is capable of disrupting the present structure of the internet.
 Really?
-What does that mean and why does the present structure need to be done away with anyway?
+What does that mean?
+And why does the present structure need to be done away with anyway?

-### **Data is the currency of our generation.**
+### **Data is the currency of our generation**

 Currently, our main sources of information and resources are the bigwigs: Google, Facebook, Amazon, Google you get the drift.
 They're great services that all of us use and require everyday, however we use them at the cost of giving away personal information, on a daily basis, for the lack of other options.
 Simply put, our data is being held hostage by these service providers.